This post may contain affiliate links. Please check out my disclaimer for more information.

 Best: Fifth wheel trailer

 Fifth wheels are the best type of trailer for full time living.
 They have a higher ceiling than most travel trailers and come in many different configurations.
-Fifth wheel trailers tend to have more useful interior space than other types of campers.
+These units tend to have more useful interior space than other types of campers.
+Living in a 5th wheel trailer is generally more comfortable and home-like than other types of RVs.

 The downside to a fifth wheel trailer is the same as the upside, they’re really big.
 This makes them more difficult to move around.
 If you want to be able to move around a lot a fifth wheel might not be the best choice.
 You will also need a 1-ton truck to tow most large fifth wheels.